 Things to consider before submitting an unsolicited manuscript

-As a literary agent* I do not endorse the submission of a manuscript via this electronic process.
+As a literary agent* I do not endorse the submission of an unsolicited manuscript via this electronic process.
 An agented submission means that the agent has done a lot of this gatekeeping work for the publisher, and is sending a manuscript to a particular editor/publisher because the agent believes it (a) is of a submission-worthy quality, and (b) might be to the taste of that person.
 The decision is based on knowledge of which editors like which sorts of books, of relationships built over time.

-- Without expert third-party advice, many writers who believe their work is ready are mistaken, and then disappointed when their submission is unsuccessful.
+- Without expert third-party advice, many writers who believe their work is ready are mistaken, and then disappointed when their unsolicited manuscript submission is unsuccessful.
 In my own case, I often do a lot of editorial development work with my authors to ensure the manuscript is ready for submission to publishers.

 - It is almost impossible to step into the same river twice – once you’ve been rejected by a big publisher, you can’t return with a revised version of the same manuscript.
 You would have been better off doing more work up front with an experienced editor or finding an agent who is willing to take you on, on the condition that you work on revising your manuscript.